Cool things

 • Grammarly - Checking for spelling, grammar, and excess words.

-Searching for related articles:
+Searching for literature:

 Research Rabbit is like Spotify for academic articles!
 You add a few that you are interested in, and it will use AI to make intelligent suggestions for other related articles.
 You can also use it to find works that cite a particular paper.